-So, in the first stage the implementation team recorded the existing problems and the expectations for the PIM system voiced by the company's various departments.
+So, in the first stage, the implementation team recorded the existing problems and expectations for the PIM system voiced by the company's various departments.
+The next step is to build a product card information model, or several information models, that takes all the stated interests into account.

 At this stage of implementation it's important to drop the belief that "if we've always done it this way, we should carry our old practices over to PIM too."